This page will continue to evolve, so please check in on occasion or be sure you are subscribed to our email list at http://eepurl.com/bIt1VH

-Due to space and staffing limitations, we have put some of our classes/programs on pause for 2021, most notably, our ropes course and “Yellow Sheet” Day Camp program.
+Due to space and staffing limitations, we have put some of our classes/programs on pause for 2021, most notably, our ropes course, photography, backpacking, and “Yellow Sheet” Day Camp program.
 We are optimistic that we will be able to resume these programs next summer!
 That said, we are super excited for camp this year, and the opportunity to learn and grow together in smaller groups!

 Camp Fees and Refunds

 We strongly believe that camp offers kids the unique opportunity to step back into a simpler time, with no internet connection or mute button needed.
-A place where a small community can have faith in the human spirit and support from one another without judgment, simply because it’s the right thing to do.
-Our kids need to be out of our homes, playing with other kids, connecting with nature, and having fun.
+A place where a small community can support one another without judgment, simply because it’s the right thing to do.
+Kids need to be out of their homes, playing with other kids, connecting with nature, and having fun.
 We hope that you will consider joining the fun in 2021!

 4-H Camp Shankitunk Administrative Team